mauricext4fs/wordpress-docker/INSTALL.md

 2. Open the file "docker-compose.yml" and replace all value in the environment section of wp-php-fpm.
 Also change the value of WORDPRESS_UNIQUE_KEY (optional).
-3. Open the file etc/nginx/wp.conf and replace ".ninezh.cc" for
+3. Open the file "docker-compose.yml" and replace "wordpress-docker-proxy-alias.com" for
-   the domain name or local hostname for your Wordpress instalation (the hostname of the computer running this project).
+   the site url value of your wordpress installation.
+This is the hostname... make sure it resolve properly to the same server as this Wordpress installation).
-4. Also in etc/nginx/wp.conf change the value of `proxy_pass proxy_pass https://cig-staging.ninezh.cc/invest/api;`
+4. In etc/nginx/wp.conf change the value of `proxy_pass proxy_pass https://cig-staging.ninezh.cc/invest/api;`
    to your API url.
 Please note that you may have to activate CORS on your webserver API configuration as well as in the client